 The SLP provides clear models of words with multiple syllables, and the child is encouraged to imitate the correct pronunciation.

-• Encouraging Accuracy: This method allows the child to hear and practice the correct syllable count while receiving feedback to refine their pronunciation.
+- Encouraging Accuracy: This method allows the child to hear the correct syllable count.
+They can practice it while receiving feedback.
+This helps to refine their pronunciation.

 6. Tactile and Visual Cues